dwillis/systems-for-reporting/syllabus.md

 Grading will be based on the following activities.

-*Participation - 15 percent*
+*Participation - 10 percent*

-This includes timely attendance and your contributions to in-class discussions, as well as regular project updates to the class.
+You are expected to contribute to in-class discussions, as well as group work in class.
+Journalism isn't a passive activity, and thinking of questions is literally a core skill for any journalist.
+If you aren't questioning things or exploring things, this might not be the profession for you.

-*Weekly assignments - 25%*
+*Assignments and quizzes - 30%*

-There will be in-class and the occasional take-home skills-based assignments.
+There will be in-class and the occasional take-home skills-based assignments and quizzes.
 These are individual assignments, although you can ask your colleagues for help on work done outside class.
+There will be 10 quizzes, which means we won't have them every week, but I won't tell you in advance (because it's a _quiz_).
 Each student's lowest grade from these assignments will be dropped in determining the final grade; you may want to preserve this option for emergencies.
 The remaining assignments will be averaged for this portion of the final grade.

-*Biweekly project assessments - 25%*
+*Biweekly project assessments - 20%*

 Beginning on Feb.
 10, I will grade your group project's progress every two weeks, based on materials groups will submit on their GitHub page.
 These include background research, prototype work, code and design.

-*Final project - 25%*
+*Final project - 30%*

 Your final project, which should be a working, deployed application for the Web (or a Web-enabled service like Twitter), is due at the end of the course.
 It represents the entirety of your project work.